-Whether you need wisdom tooth extraction, emergency tooth extraction or a tooth pulled because of extensive decay, your best rated Brooklyn family dentist provides painless dentistry, sometimes even same day tooth extraction.
+Whether you need wisdom tooth extraction, emergency tooth extraction or a tooth pulled because of extensive decay, your family dentist in Brooklyn, NY provides painless dentistry, sometimes even same day tooth extraction.
 In addition to taking care of your dental problems, your dentist at Broadway Family Dental ensures you’re prepared with instructions for tooth extraction healing, tooth extraction aftercare, pain after tooth extraction and tooth extraction infection prevention.

 You’ve heard the expression, “It’s like pulling teeth,” which refers to something that’s difficult to accomplish.
-Well, pulling teeth, or tooth extraction, doesn’t have to be that hard when you visit a painless dentist in NYC.
+Well, pulling teeth, or tooth extraction, doesn’t have to be that hard when you visit a painless dentist in Brooklyn, NY.
 It doesn’t have to be expensive or inconvenient, either.
-Your family dentist in Brooklyn makes this sometimes necessary and usually misunderstood procedure a simple process from start to finish.
+Your family dentist makes this sometimes necessary and usually misunderstood procedure a simple process from start to finish.

 Tooth extraction — whether an emergency tooth extraction, same day tooth extraction or elective extraction — is the process of removing one or more teeth.
 It can be simple or surgical; the only difference is a few added steps.